meridian-intel-platform/meridian-intel-platform/README.md

 Frontend code is provided for portfolio and evaluation purposes.
 Backend, models, and proprietary logic are not included in this repository.

-© 2026 Meridian.
-All rights reserved.
+© 2026 Mazal Arc · All rights reserved.